triblespace/tribles-deno/readme.md

   - It allows for interesting optimisations when indexing the now fixed size tribles.

 The lengths of E,A, and V were chosen so that the frequency of collisions in IDs or Hashes is far less likely than the system producing bad data from CPU errors.
+Furthermore 64byte coincides nicely with the cache line size on most systems (year 2020).
 [3]

 ## TribleDB and TribleKB
 _Tribles_ are stored in TribleDB, a persistent (not in the durable, but immutable sense), append only, in memory database.